DaDude001/doom_helmeter/README.txt

 HUD Code and Display Graphics by DaCat001, with liberal amounts of help from the ZDoom Wiki Originally based on a hud by Mithriak and Mike12, although barely any of that remains Visor graphics by DaCat001, based on NekosHud
-A single line of code each for the helmet brightness and the HUD messages taken from Project Brutality Option tooltip code by ToxicFrog
+Many of the more advanced features' code was made while taking peeks at Project Brutality's HUD, by generic name guy Option tooltip code by ToxicFrog

 Visor crack sounds from various Valve games (generic Source glass bullet impact sfx)